-Social Security Works for Alaska's African Americans
+Social Security Works for the United States' African Americans

-- In Alaska, Social Security provided benefits to 1 in 6 (15.7 percent) African American households in 2013, 1,344 households. - Nationwide, Social Security lifted 1,231,000 African Americans aged 65 or older out of poverty in 2012.
+- Nationwide, Social Security provided benefits to one-quarter (24.9 percent) of African American households in 2013, 3,454,203 households. - Nationwide, Social Security lifted 1,231,000 African Americans aged 65 or older out of poverty in 2012.
 Without Social Security, the poverty rate among African American seniors would have increased from 1 in 6 (18 percent) to half (51 percent). - Nationwide, Social Security provided nearly three-quarters (71.5 percent) of the income of African American elderly couples and unmarried individuals receiving benefits, on average, in 2012.
 Social Security made up 90 percent of the total income for nearly half (46.4 percent) of these African American elderly households. - African Americans were 12.6 percent of the population in 2011, but represented 19 percent of disabled worker beneficiaries.

-Social Security Works for Alaska's Latinos
+Social Security Works for the United States' Latinos

-- In Alaska, Social Security provided benefits to 1 in 9 (11.6 percent) Latino households in 2013, 1,428 households. - Nationwide, Social Security lifted 999,000 Latinos aged 65 or older out of poverty in 2012.
+- Nationwide, Social Security provided benefits to 1 in 6 (17.2 percent) Latino households in 2013, 2,398,600 households. - Nationwide, Social Security lifted 999,000 Latinos aged 65 or older out of poverty in 2012.
 Without Social Security, the poverty rate among Latino seniors would have increased from 1 in 5 (21 percent) to half (52 percent).

-- Nationwide, Social Security provided threequarters (74.5 percent) of the total income of Latino elderly couples and unmarried individuals receiving benefits, on average, in 2012.
+- Nationwide, Social Security provided three quarters (74.5 percent) of the total income of Latino elderly couples and unmarried individuals receiving benefits, on average, in 2012.
 Social Security was 90 percent of the income for more than half (52.6 percent) of these Latino elderly households. - The Social Security Administration estimates that Latinos receive a higher rate of return on their Social Security contributions than the overall population-the highest of any group.
 That's because they tend to have lower lifetime income, longer life expectancy, higher incidence of disability, and larger families.

-Social Security Works for Alaska's American Indians and Alaska Natives
+Social Security Works for the United States' American Indians and Alaska Natives

-- In Alaska, Social Security provided benefits to one-quarter (24.3 percent) of American Indian and Alaska Native households in 2013, 6,823 households. - Nationwide, Social Security provided 90 percent of the income for 1 in 8 (12 percent) elderly American Indian and Alaska Native married couples, and half (50 percent) of elderly unmarried persons in 2011. - Since Social Security has a higher income replacement rate for workers with lower earnings, Social Security replaces a larger share of preretirement earnings for American Indians and Alaska Natives than for the overall population.
-The median earnings of working-age American Indians and Alaska Natives is about \$34,600, compared to

-\$43,000 for all working-age people.
+- Nationwide, Social Security provided benefits to one-quarter (25.4 percent) of American Indian and Alaska Native households in 2013, 207,055 households. - Nationwide, Social Security provided 90 percent of the income for 1 in 8 (12 percent) elderly American Indian and Alaska Native married couples, and half (50 percent) of elderly unmarried persons in 2011. - Since Social Security has a higher income replacement rate for workers with lower earnings, Social Security replaces a larger share of preretirement earnings for American Indians and Alaska Natives than for the overall population.
+The median earnings of working age American Indians and Alaska Natives is about \$34,600, compared to \$43,000 for all working-age people.
 Social Security provides average benefits of about \$14,546 and \$12,207 annually for American Indian and Alaska Native men and women aged 65 or older, respectively.

-Social Security Works for Alaska's Asian Americans, Hawaiian Natives and Pacific Islanders
+Social Security Works for the United States' Asian Americans, Hawaiian Natives and Pacific Islanders